dtd442/duke390-dash/README.md

 - Start / stop telemetry recording
 - View the debug log (connection events, BLE packets, OBD responses)
 - Calibrate the G-force sensor offset (keep the bike upright and tap Set Offset)
-- Enable simulation mode (fake data, no hardware needed)
 - Switch app language
 - Exit the app

-**Quick Settings tile** — add the Duke 390 Dash tile to your notification shade to start/stop recording without opening the app.
+**Quick Settings tile** — add the Duke 390 Dash tile to your notification shade.
+Tap once to start recording (launches the service if not running), tap again to stop recording and shut everything down.
+Works with the app fully closed and screen off.

 ---